codepr/codepr.github.io/_posts/2019-03-03-sol-mqtt-broker.md

 - Will flag
 - Clean Session

 The last bit is reserved for future implementations.
+All other flags are intended as booleans, on the payload part of the packet, according to those flags there are also the corresponding fields, so let's say we have username and password at true, on the payload we'll find a 2 bytes field representing username length, followed by the username itself, and the same for the password.

 **src/mqtt.c**